Battle of Hoengsong: Collapse of the ROK 8th Infantry Division

 By 01:00 on 12 February, communications were out between ROK 8th Division headquarters and all regiments as well as between each regiment and its subordinates.
 Boxed between frontal pressure and to the rear, the three regiments had started to withdraw; but with the main threads of control broken and the better routes of withdrawal blocked, units became separated and divided, and most were surrounded.
 The rearward move of those not trapped steadily disintegrated into individual efforts to escape.
 Members of the 21st Regiment straggled into the Support Force 21 perimeter at Ch'angbong-ni about 01:15.
-The support force commander, Lt.
-Col. John W. Keith, Jr., reported the ROK withdrawal to Brig.
-Gen. Loyal M. Haynes, the 2nd Infantry Division artillery commander, and asked permission to withdraw a little over 3 mi to a position he formerly had occupied just above the 3rd Battalion, 38th Infantry Regiment, at the junction of Route 29 and the mountain road leading west.
-He also requested that General Haynes ask the ROK 8th Division commander to stop the 21st Regiment's withdrawal until Keith got Support Force 21 and Support Team B in march order.
-Members of Keith's own infantry protection, Lt.
-Col. William P. Keleher's 1st Battalion, 38th Infantry, were at the time trying to collect the South Koreans and deploy them on the American perimeter, but with little success.
-Haynes contacted General Choi, but Choi was no longer in communication with the 21st Regiment and was, besides, under the impression that the 21st was making only the short withdrawal he had called for earlier.
+The support force commander, Lieutenant colonel John W. Keith, Jr., reported the ROK withdrawal to Brigadier general Loyal M. Haynes, the 2nd Infantry Division artillery commander, and asked permission to withdraw a little over 3 mi to a position he formerly had occupied just above the 3rd Battalion, 38th Infantry Regiment, at the junction of Route 29 and the mountain road leading west.
+He also requested that Haynes ask the ROK 8th Division commander to stop the 21st Regiment's withdrawal until Keith got Support Force 21 and Support Team B in march order.
+Members of Keith's own infantry protection, Lieutenant colonel William P. Keleher's 1st Battalion, 38th Infantry, were at the time trying to collect the South Koreans and deploy them on the American perimeter, but with little success.
+Haynes contacted Choi, but Choi was no longer in communication with the 21st Regiment and was, besides, under the impression that the 21st was making only the short withdrawal he had called for earlier.
 He did nothing.
 Haynes meanwhile hesitated to clear Keith's withdrawal without 2nd Infantry Division commander General Clark L. Ruffner's approval.
 When he asked Ruffner he told him to check with the X Corps artillery commander.
 As a matter of orders, and as an eventual matter of practice in controlling the artillery support forces, unity of command in Operation Roundup was vested in Corps headquarters, not lower.
 The arrangement worked well enough during the advance.
-But after the Chinese engineered the collapse of the ROK 8th Division, Corps control inhibited the American commanders of support forces and of units on the line of departure in reacting rapidly.
+But after the Chinese engineered the collapse of the ROK 8th Division, Corps' control inhibited the American commanders of support forces and of units on the line of departure in reacting rapidly.
 Delays and piecemeal movements among the smaller American units nevertheless colored the course of withdrawal operations.